19 amazing things to do in Quito Ecuador and other practical tips

 The vicinity of such incredible natural places, the constant growth of Quito as a cultural hub and cradle of art make it an attractive and interesting base for the avid travelers eager to discover the wonders of Ecuador.

-The only risk you get when you arrive in Quito is that you will never want to leave.
+The only risk you get when you visit Quito is that you will never want to leave.

 Here below I will list all the things that you can do in Quito and from Quito in a one day trip.

 Browse around the Historical Center

 Quite an obvious suggestion, right?
 Not really.
 I believe the first thing to do when you get to one city is just to wander around and getting lost, well not really lost.
 There are places that it’s better not to go at a certain time of the day.
 Even the historical center gets quite unsafe to walk around at night (see here below the chapter on safety).
 But during the day it’s a spectacular neighborhood to discover, starting from the Plaza de la Independencia surrounded by ancient churches and colonial buildings.
 Try local food in one of the cheap restaurants, they are the best.
 Or sit in a coffe- shops and watch the life go by.
 The best way to visit the historical center and other parts of Quito is by joining a walking tour.
 And that leads us to the next thing to do in Quito.